Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 No Central Database
 ^^^^^^^^^^^^^^^^^^^

 All issues related to online data have something in common—personal information was stored and obtained from some company's database either willingly (data sharing policies) or unwillingly (data breaches).
-But that is simply impossible on Particl because **it isn't built like your typical online marketplace**.
+But that is simply impossible on Particl because it isn't built like your typical online marketplace.

 It is an entirely autonomous platform that runs on peer-to-peer (P2P) and blockchain technologies.
 It's not a company, it's not running on servers, it doesn't have any central database, and it doesn't require any middleman such as a payment processor to function.

-In other words, **none of your personal information is ever stored on any database**.
+In other words, none of your personal information is ever stored on any database.
 There is not a single party, other than buyers and sellers you're doing business with, that can know anything about you and use that information for any reason.

 Account Information